AntonyJudeShaman/nextjs14-template/README.md

 ## Acknowledgements

-This template is based on the [https://github.com/shadcn-ui/next-template](next-template) by [https://ui.shadcn.com](Shadcn).
+This template is based on the [next-template](https://github.com/shadcn-ui/next-template) by [Shadcn](https://ui.shadcn.com).

-Modifications and improvements by [https://github.com/AntonyJudeShaman](Antony Jude Shaman).
+Modifications and improvements by [Antony Jude Shaman](https://github.com/AntonyJudeShaman).